yogo1212/event-magic/README.md

 If you think that's great..
 Great!
 If you think there's something wrong with it - tell me!
 Any questions?
 Just ask!
-And if you don't like talking to people or thin: -----> Feel free to steal my code <----- You can then still add my name in the source if you're nice - or not (go figure which part that refers to).
+-----> Feel free to steal my code <-----
+You can then still add my name in the source if you're nice - or not (go figure out which part of the previous sentence that refers to).

 ## Dependencies

 This will not work without an SSL-library or libevent.
 Not tested with the latest release of libevent.
 It should work with 2.1.5beta, though.
 I test with the latest git.
-Because i'm a nerd.
+Because i like being reckless.

 ## Why bother?